They fed you ghosts, called it breakfast.

 You swallowed bone-dust with your milk,

-but they said: grow.
+grinding, grinding, grinding.
+Yet they said: grow.

-Outside, the trees were taller than time,
+Outside, the trees towered,

 but inside, the walls learned your name.

-Soft hands became knives.
+Soft hands became knives,

-Small mouths learned silence.
+small mouths learned silence.

-The mirrors cracked, but nobody asked why.
+but nobody asked why.

-The lullabies were hunger songs,
+Lullabies were hunger songs,

-and the bedtime stories always ended with:
+bedtime stories always ending with:

 Run, little rabbit.
 Run.